 The Research Department is looking for volunteers to help with our Ready Reference inquiries.
 Tasks may include taking down requests from a voice mail “reference line” or even staffing that line live.
 In either case, volunteers would work closely with the Reference Staff to best determine how to reply to patrons’ needs.
 If you like people and dealing with mysteries (just where is Mrs. Schmeckdorf’s Aunt Edna buried?), please contact David Haugaard at 215-732-6200 x219 or firstname.lastname@example.org.

 Student Mentors act as research buddies for 6th-12th grade students who come here to do research during after-school hours.
 This one-on-one mentoring involves helping students feel welcome, assisting them in finding appropriate sources for their research, discussing interpretation of sources, and working with them on shaping historical arguments.
-We currently need volunteers for shifts from 2:30-8:30 on Wednesday afternoons.
+We currently need volunteers for shifts from 6:30-8:30 on Wednesday afternoons beginning in mid-November.
 If you enjoy teens and getting them excited about history, contact Beth Twiss Houting at 215-732-6200 x246 or email@example.com.

 HSP supports NHD Philly, a history fair for 6th-12th graders.
 We need judges for the regional competition March 12 and 13, 2014, and the state competition May 12 and 13, 2014.
 A half-day training is provided beforehand in how to evaluate exhibits, papers, websites, documentaries, and performances.
 Judges choose in which category they wish to work and which date(s) they wish to work.
 Come see the amazing projects these students have done!
 Contact Beth Twiss Houting, 215732-6200 x246 or firstname.lastname@example.org.